Asia Pacific International School

 Asia Pacific International School (APIS, 아시아퍼시픽국제외국인학교) is a private, non-profit K-12 school accredited by the Western Association of Schools and Colleges (WASC).
-APIS has a global network of campuses under one school — East Asia campus in Seoul, the capital of South Korea, and campus of the West in North Shore (Hauʻula, Hawaii.
+APIS has a global network of campuses under one school — East Asia campus in Seoul, the capital of South Korea, and campus of the West in North Shore, Hauʻula, Hawaii.

-APIS Seoul campus has more than 50 fully qualified teachers.
-The school has a student-to-teacher ratio of 7:1.
-There are currently about 350 students enrolled at Asia Pacific International School Seoul Campus.
+APIS Seoul campus has more than 45 fully qualified teachers.
+The school has a student-to-teacher ratio of 5.5:1.
+There are currently about 230 students enrolled at Asia Pacific International School Seoul Campus.
 For APIS Hawaii campus, it has more than 20 fully qualified teachers.
 The campus has a student-to-teacher ratio of 3.5:1.

 APIS' curriculum puts focus on project-based learning (PBL).
 For high school students, APIS Seoul campus also offers AP curriculum as well as AP tests.
 APIS also utilizes advisory program as an integral part of education.

 Facilities

-The APIS Seoul campus is located in northeastern Seoul (Nowon-gu).
+The APIS Seoul campus is located in northeastern Seoul (Nowon District).
 APIS classrooms and administrative offices are located in the main building.
-In addition to classrooms, the campus includes a small auditorium, children's playground, athletic field, gymnasium, music practice rooms, fitness center, and a professional recording studio (equipped with Protools HD and an Avid C24 Control Surface).
+In addition to classrooms, the campus includes a small auditorium, children's playground, athletic field, gymnasium, music practice rooms, fitness center, and a professional recording studio.

 APIS Hawaii campus is located on a 97-acre campus in Hauula in North Shore area of Oahu island.
 Hawaii campus offers a boarding option at its dormitory for Grade 5-12.

 College matriculation

 Since its first class graduated in 2012, 100% of students have moved onto 4-year universities and colleges, mostly in the United States.
-Recent graduates have matriculated to universities such as Stanford University, Yale University, Dartmouth College, Brown University, Cornell University, University of Pennsylvania, Massachusetts Institute of Technology, Duke University, Johns Hopkins University, New York University, Carnegie Mellon University, Wellesley College, Berkelee College of Music, and Rhode Island School of Design.
+Recent graduates have matriculated to universities such as Stanford University, Harvard University, Yale University, Northwestern University, Dartmouth College, Brown University, Cornell University, University of Pennsylvania, Massachusetts Institute of Technology, Duke University, Johns Hopkins University, New York University, Carnegie Mellon University, Wellesley College, Berklee College of Music, and Rhode Island School of Design.

 Extracurricular activities

 Extracurricular activities in Seoul Campus include various academic, art, and sports activities.
-In Middle and High School levels, APIS competes in KAIAC's Red Division for soccer, basketball, volleyball, as well as Forensics and Debate in High School levels.
+In Middle and High School levels, APIS competes in KAIAC along with other international schools and DoD (US Department of Defense) schools in Korea.